denysvitali/opencode-frontend/README.md

 # OpenCode Frontend

-**🚧 Work in Progress** - This project is currently under active development.
+> [!WARNING]
+> **WORK IN PROGRESS** - This project is currently under heavy development and is mostly vibe-coded with Claude Sonnet 4.
+Many features are mocked or incomplete.
+Use at your own risk and expect frequent changes!

 ## Overview